cloudnativedaysjp/social-analysis/README.md

 # Features

-- Search twitter tweets based on specified query
+- Search Twitter tweets based on specified query
 - Simple scoring based on noun included in the tweet text
 - Export metrics via Prometheus format

 # Metrics Example

 Metrics is available at `http://:8080/actuator/prometheus`.
-Two labels will be included for each metrics.
+The following labels will be included for each metric.

-- `isRetweet` : Indicates wheter a tweet is a retweet
+- `isRetweet` Indicates whether a tweet is a retweet
-- `queryString`: The query string used to search tweet
+- `queryString`The query string used to search tweet
-- `tweetId`: Individual tweet id
+- `tweetId`Individual tweet id

-Each metrics will expose the sentiment score based on the nouns included in the tweet message.
+Each metric will expose the sentiment score based on the nouns included in the tweet message.

 ```
 social_twitter_sentiment{isRetweet="true",queryString="#o11y2022",tweetId="1476205741967294466",} 1.0